abhishekbatra1062k/To-Do-List/README.md

-# ToDo-List
+# To-Do List

-ToDo list is a simple web application to save Your daily tasks in order not to miss anything.
+To-Do list is a simple web application to save Your daily tasks in order not to miss anything.

 ### Features
 * Add new task